irisjimin/adaptive-ai-persuasion/README.md

-# adaptive-ai-persuasion
 # Adaptive AI Persuasion Explorer

-## Problem
+## Research Problem
-Modern AI systems can generate highly persuasive digital messages that exploit human psychological vulnerabilities.
-Traditional security tools focus on detecting scams, but fail to explain *how* persuasion occurs.
+Modern AI systems are increasingly capable of generating highly persuasive messages that exploit human cognitive and emotional vulnerabilities.
+Existing security approaches primarily focus on binary classification (e.g., scam vs. safe), but fail to explain the underlying mechanisms of persuasion.

-## Goal
-This project explores how AI-driven communication adapts to human behavioral signals and how such adaptation can influence security-related decision-making.
+This project investigates how AI-mediated communication constructs adaptive persuasion strategies and how these strategies influence human security-related decision-making.

-## Key Idea
+## Research Objective
-Instead of classifying messages as "safe" or "unsafe", we model persuasion as a structured process composed of cognitive influence signals such as:
+The goal of this project is to model persuasion not as a classification problem, but as a structured cognitive process that evolves through multiple psychological influence signals.

-- urgency
+We aim to understand how different combinations of persuasion cues affect perceived trust and decision behavior.

+## Core Research Idea
+Instead of detecting whether a message is “safe” or “unsafe”, we decompose persuasion into interpretable influence dimensions:

-- authority
+- authority signaling
 - emotional pressure
+- urgency framing
+- social proof dynamics
-- trust framing
+- trust construction

+We further explore how combinations of these signals produce layered manipulation effects.

 ## System Overview
-The system analyzes input messages and decomposes them into interpretable persuasion components.
-It aims to visualize how manipulation strategies are constructed.
+The system takes digital messages as input and decomposes them into structured persuasion components.

+It models:
+- individual influence signals
+- interaction effects between signals
+- overall manipulation intensity

+The output is an interpretable representation of how persuasion is constructed within the message.

+## Dataset Design
+The dataset is structured to isolate and combine psychological persuasion vectors (authority, emotion, social pressure) in order to analyze both single-factor and multi-factor manipulation patterns.

 ## Current Status
-This is an early-stage research prototype focused on conceptual modeling and system design.
+This is an early-stage research prototype focused on conceptual modeling, dataset design, and system-level interpretation of AI-driven persuasion.